Tristan132423/laboratory-activity-2/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Laboratory Activity 2

+Name: Jomari Tristan S. De Gracia, Jacob Minosa
+Course: BSIT 3.3

+Description:
+This Flutter application displays student information using basic Flutter widgets such as Scaffold, AppBar, Column, and Text.
+The project was developed using Flutter and pushed to GitHub for version control.